 Call or Text: (802) 625-0201

-No!
-We honor our "test optional" stance.
-Send us your test scores only if you feel they add value to your application, or don't.Link to this FAQ
+Absolutely not.
+We created our Test-Optional policy to honor students who choose to apply without submitting their standardized test scores.
+Send us your test scores only if you feel they add value to your application.Link to this FAQ

 Students who are admitted via test-optional admission are not required to submit their test scores but are strongly encouraged to do so after they have decided to enroll and deposited.
 These test scores may be used for course placements, but will not have a negative effect on admission or previously awarded scholarships.Link to this FAQ